ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 startBtn.addEventListener('click', startGame);
 ```

 We define the snake's position on the game grid as an array called `currentSnake`.
 This indicates the index position of the snake's head [2], body [1] and tail [0] in the game grid.
 All of the middle elements are the snake's body.
 At the start of the game, the snake only has one body segment.
 We also style the snake's body segments using [`hsla()`functional notation](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsla).
 This is done to give our snake a "rainbow" color that changes as it moves.
 We create a random color value for the hue called `snakeColor`.
 This has a value between 0 degrees to 360 degrees.
 It represents an angle of the color circle: Red = 0 degrees = 360 degrees,  green = 120 degrees, blue = 240 degrees, etc.

 We loop through the snake segments and give each cell that contains the snake a color.
 The color changes for each segment as the `snakeColor` increases in each loop.
 We also add the `class` of `snake` to the game grid cells containing the snake.

-Now press the start button to see the snake on the game grid:
+Now run the code again and then press the "Start" button in the game UI to see the snake on the game grid:

 ![Adding snake](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/adding-snake.png)

-Each time you press the start button, the snake's color will change.
+Each time you press the "Start" button, the snake's color will change.
 Inspect the snake cells in your browser dev tools.
 You will see the added `snake` class and the added `background` color.

-### Moving the snake
+## Moving the snake

 Let's get the snake moving by adding the `gameLoop` function.
 Add the following game variables in the `// game variables` section in the `script.js` file: